 Taken together these data suggest that the H. catenoides protein sequences contain a tiny footprint of genes that could be putatively of plastid endosymbiotic ancestry.
 It is possible that our survey protocol missed a number of genes of endosymbiotic ancestry.
 This is because pipeline generated trees often have inappropriate taxon sampling (i.e. to large), with the pipeline generated alignments too noisy to allow effective phylogenetic analysis.
 As such many of the trees generated rarely show meaningful branching relationships or significant resolution.
 To partially control for this problem, we reran many of our candidate genes, where the resulting alignment was very large, using a subset of genome sampling.
 It is difficult to conclude if four gene families identified here, which in all cases do not show a strongly supported cyanobacterial ancestry for the eukaryotic genes, represents a significant result which confirms plastid ancestry for the Pseudofungi.
 Indeed, others have argued that similar numbers of gene phylogenies indicate a plastid endosymbiotic ancestry for different protist groups that have no evidence of a plastid organelle (76, 77).
-Yet we do not believe the four cases recovered here represents a significant dataset to confirm plastid ancestry for the Pseudofungi.
-Conversely, it is difficult to prove a negative, because it is certainly possible that the majority of plastid/cyanobacterial derived lineages have been lost while any genes retained may be so small in number and with hugely complicated phylogenetic histories that it would be near impossible to recover using a pipeline tree building methods.
+Yet we do not believe the four cases recovered here represent a significant dataset to confirm plastid ancestry for the Pseudofungi.
+Conversely, it is difficult to prove a negative, because it is certainly possible that the majority of plastid/cyanobacterial derived lineages have been lost while any genes retained may be so small in number and with hugely complicated phylogenetic histories that it would be near impossible to recover using pipeline tree building methods.
 As such these results are inconclusive with regards to photosynthetic/plastid ancestry of H. catenoides.

 Remodelling of the heterokont in Hyphochytrium.